erikaduan/textbook_notes/blog_posts/transformers_brandon_rohrer.md

 To use a set of 2 word-pair features for next word prediction, we need
 to:

-1. Extract all relevant 2-word pairs or features for a sequence of interest using a one-hot vector.
+1. Contain all relevant 2-word pairs or features for a sequence of interest using a one-hot vector (the Query vector).
-2. Matrix multiplication of the one-hot vector and transition matrix is equivalent to finding the column sums of all the features.
+2. Matrix multiplication of the query vector and weights matrix is equal to finding the total vote for each word in the vocabulary (the column sums of the query-specific subset of the weights matrix).
 3. Choose the word with the highest vote as the predicted next word.

 ``` python